PrismarineJS/flying-squid/docs/API.md

 - size: vec3 of the size.
 (0,0,0) will be at an exact position, (10,10,10) will be very spread out (particles less dense)
 - count: Number of particles.
 100,000,000+ will crash the client.
 Try not to go over 100,000 (sincerely, minecraft clients)

+#### serv.selectorString(str, pos, world, allowUser = true, ctxEntityId)

+Returns an array of entities that satisfies the given command selector string `str`, execution position `pos`, execution world `world`, and the ID of the entity that initiated the execution `ctxEntityId`.

+Valid selector string values are names of online players and [valid target selector variables](https://minecraft.fandom.com/wiki/Target_selectors#Target_selector_variables).

+Setting `allowUser` to `true` (default value) enables players to be included in the returned array, disables otherwise.

 ### Low level methods